jakespearce/text_rpg/README.md

 ### How do I play it?
 You're represented by the little C character on the map.
 The WASD keys move you North, West, South and East respectively.
 Press E to interact with objects on the map.
 Try reading a sign.
-Here we're reading the sign to our own house:
+Here we're reading the sign to our own house.
+A text box appears under the map with the text My House!

 [![reading_sign.png](https://s33.postimg.org/xdzs6b473/reading_sign.png)](https://postimg.org/image/7ig1n42d7/)

 I've highlighted where the C character representing us is on the map with a red arrow.
 If you're curious about what anything on the map means try walking up to it and pressing E!
-If you don't get any feedback it's probably just

 Walking into a house simply requires you to move through the door of the house (if it's open of course) Walking up to the door...